Buying A Houston Home? Do You Know What NOT To Buy?

 4. Pollution / Health Risks

-A study from California found people near railroad stations had a higher risk for cancer.
-This is due to exposure to diesel pollution from the trains.
+Another study from California found that people living near railroad stations had a higher risk for cancer due to exposure to diesel pollution from the trains.

-An analysis by the Mayo Clinic found asthma to be 40 to 70% more prevalent in children who lived near a railroad intersection.
-Diesel engine pollution is in the air around the tracks and homes.
+Additionally, the Mayo Clinic found that asthma was 40% to 70% more prevalent in children who lived near a railroad intersection.

 Resale Issue #5: Close to a Major Freeway